Mystic Canyon Stable

 Riders will/do fall off, even with lots of experience and practice.

-I have fallen off more times than I can count.
+Instructor Tiffany has have fallen off more times than she can count!

 Horses are animals with minds, emotions, and reactions of their own, not machines.